Morsel/morsel-api/doc/API-Docs.md

 <br />

 ## GET `/authentications/:id` - Authentication
-Updates the authentication with the specified `id`.
+Returns the authentication with the specified `id`.

 ### Response